Punchline (film): Plot

-Steven Gold is a struggling medical student who moonlights as a stand-up comedian.
-It quickly becomes evident that he is lousy at the former and excels at the latter.
-And yet, when he is given a chance at the big time, he cracks under the pressure.
-Lilah is a dedicated housewife who yearns to be a comic.
-She has the raw talent but does not have the command of the craft that Steven possesses.

-At first, Steven doesn't give Lilah the time of day.
-One evening he is derailed by the unexpected appearance of his father and brother, both medical professionals.
-Lilah's unfailing support wins Steven's affections and he teaches her the fundamentals of stand-up comedy.
+Steven Gold is a struggling medical student who moonlights successfully as a stand-up comedian.
+When he is given a chance at the big time, he cracks under the pressure.
+He encounters Lilah Krytsick on the comedy circuit.
+She is a dedicated housewife who has raw talent but not the command of the craft Steven possesses.
+Steven initially ignores Lilah but after his performance is derailed by the unexpected appearance of his father and brother, both medical professionals, her support wins Steven's affection.
+He teaches her the fundamentals of stand-up comedy.